johnnynypa/react-example-project/README.md

 ## Clone it
 Have full manage of this project cloning this repo and check the code included.

+Once you clone it, make a `composer update` and a `npm install` for run the project without problems.

 ## Read it
 Go for my post and read in spanish about the explain of this implement.